Dyslexia

 Text-to-speech software converts written text into spoken words.
 This type of technology can be particularly useful for students with Dyslexia because it allows them to listen to the text while following along with the written words, reinforcing their understanding and helping them to process the information more easily.
 Here are some benefits:

-1. Reading Comprehension: By hearing the text read aloud, students can focus more on understanding the material, rather than spending their mental energy on decoding the words.
+1. Reading comprehension: By hearing the text read aloud, students can focus more on understanding the material, rather than spending their mental energy on decoding the words.

-2. Multisensory Learning: By combining visual and auditory learning, students can better connect sounds with their corresponding letters and words, which aids in improving reading skills.
+2. Multisensory learning: By combining visual and auditory learning, students can better connect sounds with their corresponding letters and words, which aids in improving reading skills.

 Audiobooks